purescript/registry-dev/README.md

 - published versions and the SHA256 for their tarball as computed by [our CI](#Adding-a-new-package).
   Note: these are going to be sorted in ascending order according to [SemVer](https://semver.org)
 - unpublished versions together with the reason for unpublishing
-- GitHub usernames of package maintainers, so that we'll be able to contact them if any action is needed for any of their packages
+- GitHub usernames of package maintainers, so that we’ll be able to contact them if any action is needed for any of their packages

 ## Package Sets

 As noted in the beginning, Package Sets are a first class citizen of this design.

-This repo will be the single source of truth for the package-sets - you can find an example [here](./v1/sets/20200911.dhall) - from which we'll generate various metadata files to be used by the package manager. __Further details are yet to be defined__.
+This repo will be the single source of truth for the package-sets — you can find an example [here](./v1/sets/20200911.dhall) — from which we’ll generate various metadata files to be used by the package manager. __Further details are yet to be defined__.

 ## Registry Trustees

-The "Registry Trustees" mentioned all across this document are a group of trusted janitors that have write access to this repo.
+The “Registry Trustees” mentioned all across this document are a group of trusted janitors that have write access to this repo.

-Their main task will be that of eventually publish - under very specific conditions - new versions/revisions of packages that will need adjustments.
+Their main task will be that of eventually publish — under very specific conditions — new versions/revisions of packages that will need adjustments.

 The reason why this is necessary (vs. only letting the authors publish new versions)